lazyjerkface/webapp-codelab/README.md

-# Initial setup
+# Setup instructions for your environment.
 Instructions here are designed for getting set up in Codeanywhere.
+Below updates and installs the necessary libraries.

 ## Update packages and upgrade distro
 ```